deeppavlov/chatsky/docs/source/user_guides/basic_concepts.rst

 Creating Dialogue Flows for User Scenarios
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once you have DFF installed, you can begin creating dialogue flows for various user scenarios.
+Once you have DFF installed, you can begin creating dialogue flows in your script targeting various user scenarios.
-The flow consists of nodes that represent the states of the dialog, making the whole dialog script
+A flow consists of nodes that represent the states of the dialog, making the whole dialog script
 identical to a final state automaton.

 .. note::